 Easter Sunday Lunch

 This will help burn some of those calories from all the Easter eggs.
-By the end of the weekend, there’s no doubt that most of us will be feeling guilty with all the yummies we would have eaten.
-So why not challenge the whole family to a fun workout.
+By the end of the weekend, there’s no doubt that most of us will be feeling guilty about all the yummies we would have eaten.
+So why not challenge the whole family to a fun workout?
 Joe Wicks workouts are taking the world by storm.
 Ok so maybe this will be done on Monday.
 Hehe.